hackersanddesigners/smart-spectral-sensing/README.md

 **More advanced examples**

 - _dot_ : features three mini programs you can loop through with the touch button (incl accelerometer use)
+- _Mac_address_colors_ : Scans for wifi devices nearby and displays the MAC addresses of those devices as a color gradient

 ### Upload via Wifi